Fabrizio-Caruso/CMOC-for-Cross-Lib/README.md

 ## CC6303
-CC6303 C compiler for the Motorola 6800 and 6803 architectures by "EtchedPixels":
+CC6303 C compiler for the Motorola 6800 and 6803 architectures by "EtchedPixels" (Alan Cox):

 https://github.com/EtchedPixels/CC6303